 Your GP will discuss any other medical conditions you have to determine which antimuscarinics are suitable for you.

 If antimuscarinics are unsuitable for you, they haven't helped your urge incontinence or have caused unpleasant side effects, you may be offered an alternative medication called mirabegron.

 Mirabegron causes the bladder muscle to relax, which helps the bladder fill up with and store urine.
 It is usually taken by mouth once a day.

 Side effects of mirabegron can include:

 Your GP will discuss any other medical conditions you have to determine whether mirabegron is suitable for you.

 Medication for nocturia

 Diuretic medicine increases the production and flow of urine from your body.
 By removing excess fluid from your body in the afternoon, it may improve symptoms at night.

-This means that the manufacturers of the medication have not applied for a license for their medication to be used in treating nocturia.
-In other words, the medication may not have undergone clinical trials (a type of research that tests one treatment against another) to see if it is effective and safe in the treatment of nocturia.
+Loop diuretics are not licensed to treat nocturia.
+This means that the medication may not have undergone clinical trials, a type of research that tests one treatment against another, to see if it's effective and safe in the treatment of nocturia.

 However, your GP or specialist may suggest an unlicensed medication if they think it's likely to be effective and the benefits of treatment outweigh any associated risk.